Many members of the FHIR community generously give their time for free, answering other implementer's questions on various social media forums.

 - Show that you've done a bit of work yourself - indicate what you've read or where you've already looked (at minimum, reading or searching the specification and searching chat.fhir.org is encouraged)

-- Please don't ask questions on multiple forums at once.
+- Please don't ask the same question on multiple forums at once.
 Just ask on one, and wait at least a business day before trying another one.
 Someone usually responds more quickly than that, but all of us have a life

 By the same token, responding to others who ask questions is encouraged.
 You don't need to be an "expert" or a member of any particular work group.
 Answering questions is a good way to build credibility within the community and to give back.
 That said, there are some guidelines here too: